An incredibly warm Thursday afternoon saw us return to another favourite haunt, National Trust Dyffryn Gardens in the Vale of Glamorgan.

-The Dyffryn Estate dates back to the 7th century when the house was then called the Manor of Worlton and was given to the Bishop Oudaceous of Llandaf.
-In the 16th century the Button family acquired the manor and the first house was built.
-In 1891 the estate was sold to John Cory, an extremely wealth coal merchant who built the present house in 1893.
+The Dyffryn Estate dates back to the 7th century when the house was then called the Manor of Worlton and was given to the Bishop Oudaceous of Llandaff.
+In the 16th century, the Button family acquired the manor and the first house was built.
+In 1891 the estate was sold to John Cory, an extremely wealthy coal merchant who built the present house in 1893.
 In its somewhat chequered history, the estate has also been used as a police academy, a dog training centre and an education conference facility.

-I love Dyffryn because it has space for the kids to run free in a relatively safe environment.
+I love National Trust Dyffryn Gardens because it has space for the kids to run free in a relatively safe environment.
 There are so many nooks and crannies ideal for games of hide ‘n’ seek or picnics.

 There is a play area for younger kids just outside the Visitors’ Reception and Gift Shop, plenty of toilets and a good coffee shop.
 There is also ample parking.